-The Nursing Program is designed to include sufficient and appropriate content to enable students to receive a certificate in practical nursing at the completion of the first year level and sufficient and appropriate content to enable students to receive an associate degree in nursing at the completion of the two-year sequence.
+The Nursing Program is designed to include sufficient and appropriate content to enable students to receive a certificate in practical nursing at the completion of the first year level and sufficient and appropriate content to enable students to receive an associate in applied science degree in nursing at the completion of the two-year sequence.

-- Fulfillment of the General Admission Requirement of Harper College. - High school graduation or equivalent (GED). - A high school grade average of "C" or better, or if 12 semester hours of college credit have been completed, a college grade average of "C" or better. - Completion of at least one year of high school biology, chemistry and math with grades of "C" or better, or one semester of college biology, chemistry and math with grades of "C" or better. - Students who fulfilled the chemistry requirement more than five (5) years prior to beginning the Nursing Program must either complete a college-level chemistry course and obtain a grade of "C" or better, or successfully proficiency test out of a college-level chemistry course. - Once college work has been completed in any of these subject areas, only college work will be used to determine if the particular subject admission requirement has been fulfilled. - Satisfactory scores on the Entrance Examination for Schools of Nursing. - Attendance at a Nursing Program information meeting.
+- Fulfillment of the General Admission requirements of Harper College. - Submission of an official copy of American College Test (ACT) results.
+(This requirement will be waived for students who have completed 12 or more semester hours of college work.) - High school graduation or equivalent (GED). - A high school grade average of "C" or better, or if 12 semester hours of college credit have been completed, a college grade average of "C" or better. - Completion of at least one year of high school biology, chemistry and math with grades of "C" or better, or one semester of college biology, chemistry and math with grades of "C" or better.
+Students who fulfilled the chemistry requirement more than five (5) years prior to beginning the Nursing Program must either complete a college-level chemistry course and obtain a grade of "C" or better, or successfully proficiency test out of a college-level chemistry course.
+Once college work has been completed in any of these subject areas, only college work will be used to determine if the particular subject admission requirement has been fulfilled. - Satisfactory scores on the Entrance Examination for Schools of Nursing. - Attendance at a Nursing Program information meeting.